BEFORE & AFTER SCHOOL CARE PARENT HANDBOOK

 1st Incident: Y staff discuss positive alternative behavior with youth.
 The parent/guardian will be notified verbally and/or in writing.
 Depending on the nature of the first incident, a student may be suspended for up to three days or terminated from the program.

 2nd Incident: The youth will receive a written warning and up to three-day suspension.
 The parent/guardian will meet with the Program Director to discuss unacceptable behavior and develop a Behavior Plan to assist youth with improving behavior before the youth return to program.
+There will be ongoing conversations with parents/guardians to discuss improved behaviors and other strategies to implement to ensure the child’s continued success while in attendance at the program.
+These conversations are designed to keep parents abreast of their child’s progress.

 3rd Incident or Gross Violation: Suspension or termination of care.
 This is considered as a last resort.
 The action taken is at the discretion of the Youth Development Director of Operations and District Executive Director of Youth Development, after appropriate consultation with the parent.
 The YMCA considers behaviors such as hitting staff or other students, damaging school property or supplies, running away from the program and inappropriate touch are examples of behaviors that can lead to immediate termination of care.